 Foundation, Concrete or Water Problems Got You Down in Meridian Idaho?

-If you are facing one of these problems at your residence, we are a great choice to help you out.
+If you are facing one of these problems at your residence, you can find a great choice to help you out.

-We are happy to discuss it on the phone.
-Maybe we could organize a time to swing by your residence and have a closer look.
+Your contractor is happy to discuss it on the phone.
+Maybe they could organize a time to swing by your residence and have a closer look.